HeitorMP/42-cpp-modules/README.md

 # 42 CPP MODULES

-The goal of these modules is to introduce you to Object-Oriented Programming.
+The objective of these modules is to provide you with an introduction to Object-Oriented Programming.

 | Module | Description |
 | :---: | :---: |